Sagrada Família: Interior

 The church plan is that of a Latin cross with five aisles.
 The central nave vaults reach 45 m while the side nave vaults reach 30 m.
 The transept has three aisles.
 The columns are on a 7.5 m grid.
 However, the columns of the apse, resting on del Villar's foundation, do not adhere to the grid, requiring a section of columns of the ambulatory to transition to the grid thus creating a horseshoe pattern to the layout of those columns.
 The crossing rests on the four central columns of porphyry supporting a great hyperboloid surrounded by two rings of twelve hyperboloids (currently under construction).
 The central vault reaches 60 m.
 The apse is capped by a hyperboloid vault reaching 75 m.
-Gaudí intended that a visitor standing at the main entrance be able to see the vaults of the nave, crossing, and apse; thus the graduated increase in vault loft.
+Gaudí intended that a visitor standing at the main entrance be able to see the vaults of the nave, crossing, and apse, thus the graduated increase in vault loft.

-There are gaps in the floor of the apse, providing a view down into the crypt below.
+There are gaps in the floor of the apse, providing a view into the crypt below.

 The columns of the interior are a unique Gaudí design.
 Besides branching to support their load, their ever-changing surfaces are the result of the intersection of various geometric forms.
 The simplest example is that of a square base evolving into an octagon as the column rises, then a sixteen-sided form, and eventually to a circle.
-This effect is the result of a three-dimensional intersection of helicoidal columns (for example a square cross-section column twisting clockwise and a similar one twisting counter-clockwise).
+This effect is the result of a three-dimensional intersection of helicoidal columns (for example a square cross-section column twisting clockwise and a similar one twisting counterclockwise).

 Essentially none of the interior surfaces are flat; the ornamentation is comprehensive and rich, consisting in large part of abstract shapes which combine smooth curves and jagged points.
 Even detail-level work such as the iron railings for balconies and stairways are full of curvaceous elaboration.